 Chris Kapustin is a senior working on a History degree with a minor in Museum Studies.
 He’s originally from Indianapolis, Indiana, but moved to Jacksonville, Florida in 2001.
 He graduated from Bishop Kenny High School in 2011 and attended Florida State College of Jacksonville where he received an Associate’s Degree.
 Then he transferred to Florida State University and is currently an intern at the World War II Institute and the Human Experience.

 Brianna McLean is a student at Florida State University pursuing a Bachelor of the Arts in History with a minor in French.
 She has enjoyed working at the Institute on World War II and the Human Experience since the summer of 2016.
-Whenever she is not going to school or work, she enjoys extracurricular activities like being a part of the World-Renowned Florida State University Marching Chiefs and Seminole Sound.
-She looks forward to one day being a professional historian conducting research and writing.
-Her interests include World War II, Women's Military History, American Military History, Home Front History, and War History in general.
-Brianna has plans to travel and gain research and writing experience before going back to school to get a Master’s of Library Science, and eventually, earn a Doctor of Philosophy in History.
+After she graduates in Summer 2018, she plans to pursue a Masters of Library Science in preparation for a career as an archivist, and eventually plans to pursue a PhD in History.
+Her interests include World War II, Women's Military History, American Military History, Home Front History, and Military History in general.
+During her time at FSU, she has enjoyed membership in the World-Renowned Florida State University Marching Chiefs and Seminole Sound Pep Band.

 Gillian Morton is a sophomore at Florida State University double majoring in History and International Affairs.
 Her interest in history comes from her father, who received his PhD in military history from FSU and is an active duty Colonel in the United States Army.
 Having grown up an Army Brat, Gillian has no hometown, but has lived in six US states (LA, FL, NY, VA, PA, SC) and two German cities.
 Gillian is particularly interested in World War II history, having visited many important European battlefields and landmarks.
 She enjoys focusing on the role of women in the military during WWII because of the inspiration of her own mother, who was an Army helicopter pilot.